camiloahm/scaleconf-deploying-microservices/docker/microservice/README.md

-#Expose cointainer and build image
+#Expose cointainer,build and run image on local machine

 ##Building an image
 We are going to use a super small Linux distribution called Alpine Linux with an Nginx HTTP server.Please check file  "Dockerfile" that is inside this folder